tavro/twidder/README.md

 - [ ] The server shall use an SQLite database to store all user data.
 - [ ] The server shall use appropriate HTTP methods for all routes.
 - [ ] All the server-side functions shall return their responses in JSON.

+### JSON format

+Object has to contain following fields:

+- success: true/false
+- message: descriptive message about success status
+- data: the actual data

+### Sending data

+Rules:

+- Use URL for GET request
+- Use JSON for POST, PUT and DELETE requests
+- Always use HTTP headers for sending token